 “We needed an ERP that was capable of handling 100% of our data exchanges in an international environment.
 We consulted the main market stakeholders: SAP, Navision and Sage.
-Enterprise Management solution came out on top thanks to the performance of its unparalleled accounting module and its receptiveness to multiple languages, currencies and regulations“.
+Sage x3 solution came out on top thanks to the performance of its unparalleled accounting module and its receptiveness to multiple languages, currencies and regulations“.

 A tailor-made invoicing system